1Copenut/homelab-learning/docs/docker/getting-started.md

 * Create Proxmox backup (optional).
 Could opt to wait until after Docker is installed.

 ### Adding a QEMU agent
-I haven't started doing much with QEMU agents so far, but I'm making it a point to install them on all VMs I create.
+I haven't started doing much with [QEMU guest agents](https://pve.proxmox.com/wiki/Qemu-guest-agent) so far, but I'm making it a point to install them on all VMs I create.
 As fate would have it, I forgot to install it on the Debian VM, but it was pretty easy to add after the fact:

 * Click on the VM, then click `Options` in Proxmox web GUI
 * Click on `QEMU Agent` and then click `Edit`